 We attempt to resolve any data privacy issues brought to our attention and encourage you to contact us if you have any concerns about how your Personal Information is being collected or used.
 However, if we are unable to resolve your concerns, residents of the European Union have the right to make a complaint at any time to the relevant data protection supervisory authority in the EU member state in which you reside.

-While you maintain an account with our Site, we will retain the information you provide to us in our records.
+While you maintain an account with our website, we will retain the information you provide to us in our records.
 If you elect to unsubscribe or delete your account, we will remove all personally identifiable information relating to you from our records, unless otherwise permitted or required by applicable law.
-However, we may retain deidentified, pseudonymized or aggregated copies of non-identifiable data sets for analytics purposes.
+However, we may retain anonymized, non-personal, de-identified, pseudonymized or aggregated copies of non-identifiable data sets for analytics and other business purposes.

 If you are a resident of California, you have the right under the California “Shine the Light” law (Cal.
-Civil Code § 1798.83) to request, by regular or electronic mail, a list of the categories of personal information that were shared by Perceptivity with third parties for direct marketing purposes during the immediately preceding calendar year, the names and addresses of those third parties, and if the nature of their business cannot reasonably be determined from their name, examples of the products and services marketed by them.
-To make such a request, please send an email to or write us at the mailing address listed below.
+Civil Code § 1798.83) to request, by regular or electronic mail, a list of the categories of personal information that were shared by Bear Cognition with third parties for direct marketing purposes during the immediately preceding calendar year, the names and addresses of those third parties, and if the nature of their business cannot reasonably be determined from their name, examples of the products and services marketed by them.
+To the extent that Bear Cognition does not share personal information with third parties for direct marketing purposes, these rights do not apply..